 Information on How to Teach Reading to Children or Adults

 How to teach reading can be an enigma until you understand how learning to read works.
 In order to teach reading and see results quickly, a simple easy to follow phonics course is vital.
 Information and instructions on how to teach reading through to an adult reading age can give your teaching a boost.
 Unfortunately though, most phonic courses cover less than one hundred graphemes.
 So, most of what a child needs to learn in order to become a fluent reader is left to chance.
 A child or adult will need to learn to read over 1,000 graphemes in order to read fluently.

 How many graphemes does your current phonics course include?
 Ours has over 1,000.
 A free preview sample and guide to how to teach reading using this course is available here.
-The eBook PDF download ”Practice Reading and Speaking” by April Phillips, condenses more graphemes than any other programme into a 70 module reading course.
-It does this in an easy to teach, cumulative method which allows the pupil’s knowledge of how reading works, to grow in stages that they can cope with.
-In teaching reading, it leaves no stone unturned.
-Whether you want to understand how to teach reading to a three year old, improve your pupils understanding of phonics, or teach reading to adults, this one book will fill in the gaps of how fluent reading develops (usually over many years.)
+The eBook PDF download “Practice Reading and Speaking” by April Phillips, condenses more graphemes than any other programme into a 70 module reading course.
+It does this in an easy to teach, cumulative method.
+The student’s knowledge of how words work, needs to grow in easy to follow steps.
+The eBook ‘Practice Reading and Speaking’ fills in the gaps in a student’s understanding.
+Whether teaching reading to a three year old, helping failed readers or teaching reading to adults, this one book will assist the student to become fluent at both reading and writing.
 By sticking to the facts, teaching time is shortened.
 If your objective is to be able to teach reading and writing to any age group, ability or nationality this book is for you.
 Remember, student success builds confident teachers.

 How to Teach Reading alongside Pronunciation – Tips for ESL/EFL Students